 WRC-95 discussed and agreed upon an allocation in the band 15.4–15.7 GHz for the FSS for feeder links to NGSO mobile satellites.
 The decision was made without full knowledge of the use made of the band by the ARNS.
 To identify and resolve any compatibility problem, Resolutions 116 and 117 were adopted calling for further study.
 These studies were undertaken by ITU-R WP4/1 — dealing mostly with the FSS — which identified a much more extensive use of the band than had originally been envisaged at CPM-95 and WRC-95.
 A range of applications, covering both airborne and ground systems, for both civil and military aviation purposes was identified.
 Sharing criteria were developed and are now fully documented in ITU-R Recommendations S.1340 and S.1341 which also recommend a partitioning of the band into three sections, which now appear in the Table of Frequency Allocations.
 Primarily, this was done to give added protection to the radio astronomy service in the band below 15.4 GHz and because the bottom 300 kHz and the top 700 kHz were too restrictive to be exploited by the FSS.
 The FSS allocation is for both Earth-to-space and space-to-Earth directions.

-WRC-97 reviewed the results of studies, adopted the partitioning of the band, and modified Footnotes 5.511A and 5.511D to provide a framework of control on the FSS to protect other services.
-Footnote 5.511B, which prohibited airborne use in the 15.45–15.65 GHz section, was deleted in line with the agreed ICAO policies.
-Footnote 5.511C is a restriction placed on the ARNS to limit the interference to FSS Earth stations and to impose a coordination distance on the FSS for the protection of ARNS stations.
+WRC-97 reviewed the results of studies, adopted the partitioning of the band, and modified Nos 5.511A and 5.511D to provide a framework of control on the FSS to protect other services.
+Nos.
+5.511B, which prohibited airborne use in the 15.45–15.65 GHz section, was deleted in line with the agreed ICAO policies.
+Nos.
+5.511C is a restriction placed on the ARNS to limit the interference to FSS Earth stations and to impose a coordination distance on the FSS for the protection of ARNS stations.

 WRC-97 also adopted Resolution 123 calling for studies of the protection required for the radio astronomy service.
 The Resolution was reviewed at WRC-2000, which made further changes to the footnotes to make the control more effective, and was subsequently deleted.